OleksiyRudenko/a-tiny-JS-world/README.md

  1. Define objects representing this world inhabitants: a dog, a cat, a woman, and a man.
-    - Each object has legs, hands (optional, naturally), a name, is of certain gender and also can say something relevant, like "meow" or "Hello Jenny!".
+    - Each inhabitant has legs, hands (optional, naturally), a name, is of certain gender and also can say something relevant, like "meow" or "Hello Jenny!".
  1. List inhabitants using project built-in `print(message)` function.